watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    - Then choose the three dots to access the "Preview Features" menu item.
    - Toggle multi-stage pipelines to "On".

-9. Next add an Azure Service Connection to your Azure DevOps account.
+9. Next, add an Azure Service Connection to your Azure DevOps account.
 Select the Project settings gear icon to access your settings.
 Then select Service Connections.

 10. Choose "+ New service connection".
 Then pick "Azure Resource Manager" from